llpeterson/e2e/rtp.rst

 applications lack human-to-human interaction, they place somewhat less stringent real-time requirements on the underlying protocols.
-Timeliness is still important, however—for example, you want a video to start playing soon after pushing "play," and once it starts to play, late packets will either cause it to stall or create some sort of visual degradation.
+Timeliness is still important, however—for example, you want a video to start playing soon after pushing “play,” and once it starts to play, late packets will either cause it to stall or create some sort of visual degradation.
 So, while streaming applications are not strictly real time, they still have enough in common with interactive multimedia